RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Inform users if the search regexp patterns are incorrect.
 * Remove unused search options.
 * Omit binary files.

+#### File Explorer

+* Add an option to show the selected file in the operating system file explorer.

 ----